pfsense/docs/source/packages/package-list.rst

    Protocol).

--  **Mailreport** - Allows you to setup periodic e-mail reports containing command output, and log file contents
+-  **Mailreport** - Allows you to setup periodic e-mail reports containing command output, and log file contents.

 -  **MTR** - Enhanced traceroute replacement. mtr combines the functionality of the traceroute and ping programs in a single network